ApolloAuto/apollo/docs/specs/linters_and_formatters.md

 programs.
 You can refer to
-[Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for full text of specifications.
+[Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for full text of their specifications.

 ## Linters in Apollo